m0xpd/FLIP/Stripboard/README.md

 * the test/development version was close-enough to completion to make this task simple and, finally,
 * publishing a stripboard layout might make FLIP accessible to a few more potential users, who might otherwise be put off by the PCBs.

-The stripboard layout will work well in 4U ("Kosmo") and MU applications (althouigh the main board can easily be adapted for these non-Eurorack applications too).
+The stripboard layout will work well in "Kosmo" and MU applications (althouigh the main board can easily be adapted for these non-Eurorack applications too).
 There's more discussion of the implications of the stripboard layout's size [here](https://github.com/m0xpd/FLIP/blob/main/Stripboard/README.md#board-size-and-operation-on-different-power-rails)

 # System Schematic

-First, we need to look at the schematic for the entire system (presented here as one sheet - unlike in the Eurorack folder, where there are separate sheets for the two PCBs).
+First, we need to look at the schematic for the entire system (presented here as one sheet - unlike in the [Eurorack folder](https://github.com/m0xpd/FLIP/tree/main/Eurorack), where there are separate sheets for the two PCBs).

 The schematic is linked below (click on the image to open the schematic at higher-resolution, which you can download):
 <p align='center'>
 <img width=70%, src="https://github.com/m0xpd/Flip/blob/main/Stripboard/Graphics/m0xpd%20FLIP%20Bernoulli%20Gate.jpg">
 </p>

-There is a description of system operation, which references the schematic, [here](https://github.com/m0xpd/Flip/tree/main#circuit-operation).
+There is a description of system operation, which references the schematic above, [here](https://github.com/m0xpd/Flip/tree/main#circuit-operation).

 # Stripboard Layout